Elsie Corlett: Golf career

-In 1935, she finished tied for second place in qualifying for the Womens Amateur Championship but then lost in the first round.
+In 1935, she finished tied for second place in qualifying for the Women's Amateur Championship but then lost in the first round.
 In October she reached the final of the English Women's Amateur Championship at Royal Lytham.
 Playing Marjorie Ross Garon, she lost at the 38th hole.
 In March 1936, Corlett was involved in trials for the Curtis Cup at Gleneagles, to be played in early May.
 However, she was not selected for the final team, although she was chosen for the Vagliano Trophy team in July.

 Corlett played for England in the 1937 home internationals at Turnberry.
 However they were cancelled, after the first day, following the death of Bridget Newell in Turnberry Hotel.
 Newell had been due to play in the matches.
 Corlett had won her two matches on the first day.
-In the Womens Amateur Championship at Turnberry she reached the semi-finals, losing 3&2 to Doris Park.
+In the Women's Amateur Championship at Turnberry she reached the semi-finals, losing 3&2 to Doris Park.
 She was again in the team for the Vagliano Trophy, played later in May.

-In 1938 Corlett reached the final of the Womens Amateur Championship at Burnham & Berrow, losing to Helen Holm in the 36-hole final.
+In 1938 Corlett reached the final of the Women's Amateur Championship at Burnham & Berrow, losing to Helen Holm in the 36-hole final.
 Corlett was two holes down after the morning round and then lost the first five holes in the afternoon to be seven down.
 She reduced deficit to three after 14 holes but then lost the 15th to lose the match 4&3.
 The following week she played in the Vagliano Trophy match in France.
 In late May she was selected for the Curtis Cup match at the Essex County Club in Massachusetts in early September.
 Britain led by 2 points after the foursomes but the United States won 5 of the 6 singles to win the match.
 Corlett won her foursomes match but lost in the singles.
 In late September she won the English Women's Amateur Championship at Aldeburgh.
 She met Joy Winn, in what was her third appearance in the final.
 Corlett was four up after the morning round but Winn had levelled the match by the 12th hole in the afternoon.
 Corlett then won the next two holes and eventually won 2&1.
-Corlett played in the Vagliano Trophy match in early June 1939, and reached the quarter-finals of the Womens Amateur Championship later in the month, losing by one hole to Beryl Newton.
+Corlett played in the Vagliano Trophy match in early June 1939, and reached the quarter-finals of the Women's Amateur Championship later in the month, losing by one hole to Beryl Newton.

 In addition to her two Curtis Cup and five Vagliano Trophy appearances for the British team, Corlett played 11 times for England in the Women's Home Internationals between 1927 and 1939, missing only 1928 and 1934.
 Individually, she won her first 15 matches between 1927 and 1932, before she surprisingly lost by one hole to Eileen Bridge from Wales in 1933, a match that England won 8–1.
 She lost all three of her matches in 1935 but overall won 25 out of 32 matches she played.